DLite Concepts#

 Figure 3.
 The DLite data model.

-In general metadata describe their instances using dimensions, properties and relations.
 Properties describe data in terms of keyword-value pairs, dimensions enable efficient description of multi-dimensional arrays and relations can describe anything that can be represented in a knowledge base.
 Together they provide a general means to describe all types of data that can be represented digitally.
 Note however, that not all metadata uses all of these three ways to describe their instances.
-For example, entities have only dimensions and properties.
+For example, data models have only dimensions and properties.
 Also note that dimensions and properties cannot have the same name, since they are accessed from the same namespace.

 Dimension#